TexasInstruments/ti-wisunfantund/README.md

 ```
 _For detailed list of all supported TI Wi-SUN FAN Command, please refer to `ti_wisun_commands.md`_

-The interface and stack can be started using the following commands
+The interface and stack can be started using the following command:
 ```
-   $ sudo wfanctl set interface:up true
+wfanctl:wfan0> set interface:up true
-   $ sudo wfanctl set stack:up true
 ```
+This brings up the stack interface and starts the NCP network stack.

 Status of Interface can be checked by using the status command.
 ```